souravbadami/linkbynet.github.io/_includes/elk-elk.markdown

 ##### Protip!

 When growing the cluster, prefer horizontal scaling (adding more nodes) to vertical scaling (bigger nodes).
-This will share the load and allow for better fault tolerance at the same time.
+This will share the load but also allow for better fault tolerance at the same time.
 </div>

 ## Elasticsearch settings